Understanding RC Helicopter Lift

 For anything to fly – the amount of lift produced has to be greater than the force of gravity pulling it back to the ground.

-This is one of the most common questions I get asked by people who contact me for help.
-There are two primary reasons:
+This is one of the most common questions I get asked; there are two primary reasons:

 • Not enough rotor blade pitch angle (angle of attack).

-With those two points in mind, let's first look at how lift is produced by all wings and rotors.
+With those two points in mind, let's first look at how lift is produced by all wings and rotor blades.
 This should then help you understand and figure out why your heli is not overcoming the pull of gravity.

 The Airfoil